securifimy/Securifi/README.md

   #### <a href="#building-cross" id="building-cross" name="building-cross">Building for a different platform</a>

-You can build AdGuard Home for any OS/ARCH that Go supports.
+You can build Securifi for any OS/ARCH that Go supports.
 In order to do this, specify `GOOS` and `GOARCH` environment variables as macros when running `make`.